 Last year's District contest was won by Lucas Johnson, a sophomore at H.H.
 Ellis Technical School.
-His topic was "The Dangers Constitutional Ignorance."
+His topic was "The Dangers Constitutional of Ignorance."
 Johnson was sponsored by the L'Homme-Burdick Post #21 of Danielson.
 Johnson was the runner-up in the 2020 Department of Connecticut contest, which featured winners from the seven districts of the state.
-American Posts in District #4 are Post #13 Putnam; Post #14 Rockville; Post #19 Willimantic; Post #21 Danielson; Post #26 Stafford Springs; Post #52 Coventry-Mansfield; Post #62 Ellington; Post #67 North Grosvenordale; Post #91 Moosup; Post #95 Hebron; Post #101 Post #111 Somers; Woodstock; and Post #203 Eastford.
-High school students under the age of 20 who are interested in more information should contact Posts in their geographic area or contact District #4 Commander Ronald P. Coderre at Legion 860.942.7243 or by e-mail at rpcassociat net.
+Post #13 Putnam; Post net.

-"This is a great opportunity for our area young people.
+#14 Rockville; Post #19 Willimantic; Post #21 Danielson; Post #26 Stafford Springs; Post #52 Coventry-Mansfield; Post #62 Ellington; Post #67 North Grosvenordale; Post #91 Moosup; Post #95 Hebron; Post #101 Post #111 Somers; Woodstock; and Post #203 Eastford.
+High school students under the age of 20 who are interested in more information should contact Posts in their geographic area or contact District #4 Commander Ronald P. Coderre at Posts in District #4 are American snet "This is a great opportunity for our area young people.
 I'm encouraging students and their parents to investigate this program by reaching out to their area American Legion members," concluded Coderre.
 The American Legion. which was founded in March 1919 is based on Four Pillars.
 They are 1) Care and Rehabilitation of veterans and their families; 2) National Security; 3) Americanism; and 4) Children and Youth.
 HAMILTON continued from page A1 in education and psychology from Worcester State College in 1988.
 She was a recipient of the eastern Connecticut's Nightingale Award for Excellence in Nursing in 2010, a statewide nursing recognition program that honors nurses for their exceptional contributions to the profession.
 Hamilton currently resides in Oxford, Mass.
-Kimball Healthcare's employee of the month prois sponsored Foxwoods Resort Casino in Mashantucket, Connecticut.
-"The Mashantucket (Western) Pequot Tribal Nation and Foxwoods Resort Casino has been focused on taking care of the people that serve within our community, and we appreciate everything Day Kimball Healthcare does," said Foxwood's Director of Sponsorships andPartnerships Colebut-Ingram.
-"Supporting meaningful employee recognition programs like that at DKH is just one way that we feel we can express our appreciation."
-About Day Kimball Healthcare Kimball Day Healthcare is a nonprofit community healthcare system comprised of Day Kimball Hospital, Day Kimball Medical Group, Day Kimball Healthcare At Home, and healthcare centers in Danielson, Dayville, Plainfield, and Putnam.
+Day Kimball Healthcare's employee of the month program is sponsored Foxwoods Resort bv Casino in Mashantucket, Barbara with a gift to The Northeast Animal Shelter in Salem, MA or to the Alzheimer's Association of Connecticut.
+Healthcare is a nonprofit community healthcare system comprised of Day Kimball Hospital, Day Kimball Medical Group, Day Kimball Healthcare At Home, and healthcare centers in Danielson, Dayville, Plainfield, and Putnam.
 Its service area includes Northeast Connecticut as well as nearby Massachusetts and Rhode Island communities.
 Day Kimball Healthcare's comprehensive network offers more than 1,000 staff including nearly 300 associated, highly skilled physicians, surgeons and specialists.
-Its Web site is www.daykimball.org.
+Its Web site is www.daykimball.org. > Ext 326